 A salary advance is essentially a loan you can give an employee.
 The advance comes from wages you will pay the employee in the future.

 An employee payroll advance is not like loaning a few dollars to a friend.
 Your friend might pay you back sometime in the future when they have the funds, but there is no guaranteed time when you’ll get the loaned money back.
 A salary advance is a real loan with repayment terms.

 To make repayments, you deduct wages from the employee’s future wages.
-You might deduct the full repayment from one paycheck, or you might deduct a smaller amount from several future paychecks.
+You might deduct the full repayment from one paycheck or a smaller amount from several future paychecks.

 Your business is not required to give payroll advances to employees.
 However, if you provide a salary advance to one employee, you should equitably provide advances to other employees as well.
 You cannot discriminate based on race, religion, disability, etc.

 If you permit advances, it is advisable to have a payroll advance policy.
 Having an established policy helps you fairly decide when to give a payroll advance, how much to advance, and what the repayment terms are.

 Your salary advance policy should define who is eligible for an advance.
 You can require employees to work for you for a specific amount of time, have no disciplinary actions against them, or meet other qualifications.
 You can choose who is eligible as long as you don’t discriminate.

 Determine how much money employees can request.
 You might set the cap at a specific dollar amount or a percentage of an employee’s wages.
 You should also determine how often employees can ask for an advance, such as once per year.

 In your pay advance policy, you can also note your preferred method of deducting wages for repayment.
 An employee’s specific repayment plan should be detailed in the payroll advance agreement.